ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_perfmetrics.rst

 ====================================================

 .. note::

-   We are working on a reimplemenation of the :ref:`performance metrics in python <recipe_perfmetrics_python>`.
+  Some of the results of this diagnostics can also be rproduced utilizing python diagnostics:
+  Portrait plot: :ref:`recipe_portrait`
+  Monitoring: :ref:`recipe_monitor`

 Overview
 --------